 - Neonates are particularly vulnerable to hypovolaemia and electrolyte disturbances, as well as hypoglycaemia.

-- The surgical management of children born with ambiguous genitalia is complex and controversial.
-One study found that success of surgical outcomes depended on the severity of the disease and that feminising genitoplasty may not be the correct approach for every patient.
-Further studies on the physical and psychological outcomes of surgical treatment in this condition are needed.
+- The surgical management of children born with ambiguous genitalia is complex and depends on the severity of the disease and that surgery may not be the correct approach for every patient.
 Early surgery should be considered for severely affected infants and carried out only by experienced specialist teams.
 Vaginoplasty and clitoroplasty are available for virilised females.

 - Bilateral adrenalectomy is very occasionally indicated in exceptional cases but carries lifelong risks.

 - The growth and development of many children with CAH is less than optimum.
 High concentrations of sex steroids induce premature epiphyseal closure and excess glucocorticoids suppress growth.

 - Patients with non-classic CAH have a more favourable height prognosis than those with the classic form.

 - Obesity, insulin resistance and hypertension are all more common in patients with CAH, raising the risk of cardiovascular disease.
 In women, hyperandrogenism compounds this risk.

 - Central precocious puberty, which is most likely to develop when the diagnosis of CAH is delayed or with poor control of adrenal androgen secretion.